NERSC/spack-infrastructure/docs/spack_training.rst

     You should consider upgrading via the '/global/homes/e/elvis/spack-infrastructure/spack-pyenv/bin/python3 -m pip install --upgrade pip' command.

-The ``setup-env.sh`` script will install ``clingo`` in your python environment which is typically required by Spack along with a few other configurations relevant for building Spack.
+The ``setup-env.sh`` script will install ``clingo`` in your Python environment which is typically required by Spack along with a few other configurations relevant for building Spack.

 .. note::
    Spack requires clingo in-order to bootstrap clingo however we observed issues where Spack was unable to bootstrap clingo see `spack/28315 <https://github.com/spack/spack/issues/28315>`_.
-We found that installing clingo as a python package addressed the issue.
+We found that installing clingo as a Python package addressed the issue.

 Acquiring Spack
 ----------------